bjackels5/social-media/README.md

                 }

     * /api/users/:userId
+        * GET a single user by its _id and populated thought and friend data
         * PUT to update a user by its _id
         * DELETE to remove user by its _id
             * BONUS: Remove a user's associated thoughts when deleted.